Wood Doesn't Rust

 - Timber building components can be used in other buildings or buried in a landfill at the end of their useful life.
 In a landfill, up to 97% of the carbon in the wood is permenantly stored offsetting CO2 released by fossil fuels.

 - At the end of a building's life, the steel in steel frames can be recycled for other use.
-This required significant processing energy, emitting more CO2 into the atmosphere.
+This requires significant processing energy, emitting more CO2 into the atmosphere.

 Information sourced from and presented courtesy of NZ Wood - See www.NZWood.co.nz.